JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/03-Free/02-Why-Use-the-Free-Monad/08-Defining-Modular-Monads.md

 writeToFile :: FilePath -> String -> Effect Unit
 ```
-... we could take our "description" of computations (e.g. `Free ConsoleIO a`) and "interpret" it into an `Effect` monad:
+... we could take our pure "description" of computations (e.g. `Free ConsoleIO a`) and "interpret" it into an impure `Effect` monad:
 ```purescript
 class Functor f => Exec f where                                      {- execAlgebra :: f (Effect a) -> Effect a                            -}